tzovas/KaGen_new/KaGen_hu_changes.md

 `DKAGEN_DIMENSION_2D=ON/OFF` for 2D or 3D.
 This way, only 2 or 3 dimensional graph can be
 created per installation.

-**TODO**: create a class dedicated for the coordinates and do not abuse `GatherPrint`.
-This will avoid the need to specify the supported number of dimensions at compile time.

 ## Examples